-Here are a few things I gleaned over a ‘guy’s weekend’ from both conversation and observation when it comes to having a long and successful marriage – perhaps just slightly from a man’s point of view.
+Here are a few elements of a successful marriage I gleaned over a ‘guy’s weekend’ from both conversation and observation – perhaps just slightly from a man’s point of view.

 This past weekend was my annual get together with several high school buddies.
 In years past it was only a one day event where we’d play golf in the morning, go to a baseball game at night and then party our butts off until the wee hours of the morning.